 Visit the acclaimed C.M.
 Russell Museum in Great Falls, which features more than 4,000 art pieces spanning roughly 50 years of American history.
 See prized works of art from one of America's preeminent western artists, from beautiful mountain landscapes painted in oil to intimate photographs of 19th-century Plains Indians.

 Although primarily focused on the works of the local artist, the C.M.
-Russell Museum also includes numerous collections of other western artists whose works complemented the themes that so intrigued Russell throughout his lifetime.
-During your visit, see temporary exhibitions, such as 'Going to the Sun: Artists in Glacier National Park,' as well as permanent galleries.
+Russell Museum also includes numerous collections of other western artists whose works complemented the themes that so intrigued Russell throughout his lifetime as well as the original Russell Home and Studio.